vinaychawla11/strava-webhooks/README.md

 ### Additional Improvements and Addons

 1. **Error Handling**: Improve error handling and logging using libraries like `winston` for better insight into the application's behavior.
-2. **Security Enhancements**: Use `helmet` for securing HTTP headers and `express-rate-limit` for rate limiting requests.
-3. **Testing**: Add unit and integration tests to ensure the application works as expected.
+2. **Testing**: Add unit and integration tests to ensure the application works as expected.
-4. **CI/CD**: Set up continuous integration and deployment pipelines using tools like GitHub Actions, Travis CI, or Jenkins.
+3. **CI/CD**: Set up continuous integration and deployment pipelines using tools like GitHub Actions, Travis CI, or Jenkins.
-5. **Documentation**: Expand the README to include more detailed setup instructions, examples, and API documentation.
+4. **Documentation**: Expand the README to include more detailed setup instructions, examples, and API documentation.
-6. **Monitoring**: Integrate monitoring tools like Prometheus and Grafana to track the application's performance and health.
+5. **Monitoring**: Integrate monitoring tools like Prometheus and Grafana to track the application's performance and health.

 By incorporating these additional improvements, you can enhance the security, reliability, and maintainability of your project.